Skip to content

 Most data eventually needs to exist somewhere else.
 The object lifecycle trigger catches the moment data is created or changes, and the HTTP request pushes it immediately.
 No polling, no batch sync, no stale data.
 For more complex routing logic, swap the HTTP step for an AI agent that makes the decision contextually.

-These recipes demonstrate four integration patterns, but the building blocks compose freely.
+These recipes demonstrate five integration patterns, but the building blocks compose freely.
 A single workflow can combine a webhook trigger with an AI agent step, multiple Object operations, and an HTTP request to an external system.

 For the full reference on each trigger and action type, see Building workflows.
 For architecture details on how the execution engine handles concurrency, retries, and failure recovery, see How workflows work.